Born in 1970

 What does my future look like?
 I work as a photographer and want to use my images to help make people and their stories visible.
 I want to document projects and real life – whether for visual project documentation, reports or editorial articles.
 I am aware that my visual language requires empathy in order to photograph other people, and I approach this task with respect and care.

 Images on this website are protected by copyright.
-Licences available on request.
+Prints & Licenses available on demand.